Miuraea

 morphological species (Species Fungorum 2022), 1 species with molecular data.

-Pathogenic on vascular plants.
+Associated with leaf spot.
 Sexual morph: Unknown.
 Asexual morph: Mycelium hyaline to lightly pigmented, septate, branched, emerging through stomata, thin-walled.
 Conidiophores little differentiated, semi-macronematous, mononematous, short, sometimes reduced to a conidiogenous cell integrated in the hyphae, with small lateral peg-like protuberances, occasionally subfasciculate and arising from stromatic hyphal aggregations.
 Conidiogenesis holoblastic, monoblastic, determinate, occasionally polyblastic, proliferation sympodial or percurrent; conidiogenous loci more or less truncate, unthickened or slightly thickened, not darkened.
 Conidia solitary or catenate, ellipsoid ovoid, subcylindrical-vermiform, obclavate, subclavate, sometimes somewhat asymmetrical, eu- or distoseptate, pluriseptate, septa transverse, oblique to longitudinal, hyaline to faintly pigmented, thin-walled, old conidia often slightly to moderately thick-walled, hila rounded to truncate, unthickened or slightly thickened, not darkened, conidial secession schizolytic (adapted from Braun 1995; Videira et al. 2017).

 Type species: Miuraea degenerans (Syd. & P. Syd.)
 Hara